How to guides

 • Networking.
 People want to connect with others chasing the same goals, not just scroll endlessly.

 The appeal stretches across industries, which explains the size of the opportunity.
-Some of the fastest-growing membership communities right now include:
+Some of the fastest-growing paid communities today include:

 • Business coaching circles charging $50–100/month for mentorship and peer masterminds.